lethang7794/devops-book/chap-08.md

     - You send them data
     - They
-      - perform the encyption and hashing on the KMS server
+      - perform the encryption and hashing on the KMS server
       - send you back the result

-[^22]: A HSM is a physical devices that include a number of hardware and software faetures to safeguard your secrets and prevent tampering.
+[^22]: A HSM is a physical devices that include a number of hardware and software features to safeguard your secrets and prevent tampering.
+[^23]: Data is rarely, if ever, deleted.
+[^24]: Especially as compared to live, active systems, which are usually more closely monitored.